706f6c6c7578/oc/README.md

 $ oc_client [-u username] -d <data_file> [-clearnet] -f filename

 The data file should contain the server address:port and password, separated by a space, on a single line.
+Multiple entries are supported.

 ## Options